lithops-cloud/lithops/config/compute/vm.md

-# Lithops on a Remote Virtual Machine
+# Lithops on a Virtual Machine

 Lithops can run functions in a regular remote virtual machine by using processes, either in the default interpreter or within a Docker container.
 For testing purposes, it is preferable to have an Ubuntu 20.04 VM.